 Salute to Military Children at Sporting Events - Have the announcer make a special announcement before, during or after sporting events recognizing all military children.
 Have them raise the flag, sing the National Anthem or recite the Pledge of Allegiance.

 Teachers Salute Military Children - Ask teachers at your school make a special project with their classes such as a picture frame, bookmark, journal, etc., that ties into the Month of the Military Child.

 PURPLE UP DAY/WEEK FOR MILITARY CHILDREN

-This year, in DoDEA Americas, Purple Up Day will be celebrated the whole week to give schools the opportunity to choose the day that best fits their needs within the week of Monday, April 8 to Friday, April 12.
+This year, in DoDEA Americas, Purple Up Day will be celebrated the whole week to give schools the opportunity to choose the day that best fits their needs within the dates below.
 Wear purple to show your support for military kids on your designated day!
+This year, from home.

 DATES FOR PURPLE UP DAY--WEAR PURPLE IN HONOR OF MILITARY CHILDREN

-Throughout the country schools and communities will take time to recognize the contributions of children whose parents serve in the military.
+Past year, throughout the country schools and communities take time to recognize the contributions of children whose parents serve in the military.
 Military kids often face frequent moves, deployments, and reintegration making school, home, and community-life often challenging for military children.
 However, faced with such circumstances military children often continue to demonstrate resilience and courage.

 The entire month of April is dedicated to honoring and celebrating our military kiddos.
 Purple Up Day is a special day designated #PurpleUp for Military Kids--on this day everyone should wear Purple to show your support of military children nationwide.